mikel-brostrom/mikel-brostrom/README.md

 SOTA real-time models with SOTA tracking modules.

-~~Currently building Yolov3 and 4 from scratch in PyTorch Lightning~~ and INT8 quantizing TFLite and PTLite models.
+~~Currently building Yolov3 and 4 from scratch in PyTorch Lightning~~ and INT8 quantizing TFLite and ONNX models.

 I am an open source advocate.